 More than half of the U.S. population takes at least one type of medication a day.
 However, according to the National Library of Medicine, nearly half of the people who live with a chronic disease or condition don’t take their medications as prescribed.

-While prescription medications are sometimes necessary, it can be difficult to keep track of what you need to take and when.
+It can be difficult to keep track of what you need to take and when.
 One way to alleviate confusion and ensure medication adherence is by creating and implementing a good medication management plan.

 “When taking multiple medications, there is a chance that they can have harmful interactions with one another,” said Clint Williams, vice president of pharmacy and clinical operations at Blue Cross and Blue Shield of Nebraska (BCBSNE).
 “Creating a medication management plan can help you stay organized, but more importantly, it’s a tool to keep you safe.”

 The first step to medication management is to review your medication regimen with your doctor or pharmacist.
 During the review, they will look at all the medications (and their doses) you’re taking, including prescription drugs, over-the-counter medications and supplements to ensure their effectiveness.